Cole Dasilva

 Dasilva is a product of the Chelsea and Luton Town academies and began his professional career with Brentford in 2018.
 Following his release in 2020 and spell with Leicester City U23, Dasilva transferred to Croatian club HNK Šibenik in 2021.
-He returned to England in 2022 and dropped into non-League football.
+He returned to England in 2022 and entered non-League football.
 Born in England, Dasilva was capped by England and Wales at youth international level.

 Club career

 Chelsea

 Initially a left winger, Dasilva began his career at hometown club Luton Celtic, playing alongside his brothers Rio and Jay under his father's management.
 The brothers later entered the youth system at Luton Town and were a part of the U11 team which beat a Bayern Munich youth team in the 2009 Final of the five-a-side Aarau Masters.
 The brothers transferred to the Chelsea academy for a combined £1 million fee in January 2012.
 Dasilva began a scholarship in 2015 and progressed to sign a professional contract in June 2016, signing a one-year extension a year later.
 He had a successful youth career with the club, developing into a full back and winning the 2015–16 U18 Premier League and the 2015–16 FA Youth Cup.
 He also made three appearances in Chelsea's 2017–18 UEFA Youth League-winning campaign and made two EFL Trophy appearances for the U23 team.
 Dasilva was released at the end of the 2017–18 season.